CERT-Polska/ursadb/docs/configuration.md

 Maximum number of values a ngram can take to be considered when planning a query.
 For example, with a default value of 16, trigram `11 2?
 33` will be expanded and included in query, but `11 ??
 33` will be ignored.

-Recommendation: Stick to the default value at first.
+**Recommendation**: Stick to the default value at first.
 If your queries are fast, use many wildcards, but have many false positives, increase to 256.